intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 }}

 ## Usage with navigation
-Once a navigation session's started using the [Mapbox Navigation SDK](/android/navigation/overview/), a few adjustments will need to be made to the plugin to improve its performance and behavior.
+Once a navigation session has started using the [Mapbox Navigation SDK](/android/navigation/overview/), you will need to make a few adjustments to the plugin to improve its performance and behavior.

 If you plan to use the snapped location provided by the Navigation SDK, you'll need to use `locationLayerPlugin.setLocationEngine()` to `null` to prevent location coordinates that aren't snapped to update the icon's location.
 Instead, you'll need to add `forceLocationUpdate()` inside of the Navigation SDK's `onProgressChange()` callback, which _does_ provide the snapped location.